alan-turing-institute/KnowledgeFlows/report/Annex.md

 ## Top flows

-The top 5 transitions observed in the periods of 1997 to 2008  and 2009 to 2018 are shown in Tables X and X. As shown in these tables, industries with higher number of transitions belong to the education and health sectors.
+The top 5 transitions observed in the periods of 1997 to 2008  and 2009 to 2018 are shown in Tables 10 and 11.
+As shown in these tables, industries with higher number of transitions belong to the education and health sectors.
 This is expected ad these industries are the ones with highest employment in the UK.

-The five transitions with top $SR_{sym}$  weights observed in both periods of interest are shown in Tables 7 and 8.
-As seen in these tables, the highest weighted transitions have low observation counts, most of them around the 10 counts limit.

-Table 5.
+Table 10.
 Top 5 transitions observed in the ASHE dataset in the period of 2009 to 2018 for both the **flows** algorithms.

 |Stating Industry             |	Final Industry          |Counts                 |$SR_{sym}$ weight|